Lebowski1234/dero-racers/readme.md

 * The game should run!

+Note: Instructions are provided at the end of this readme for running the daemon and wallet.

 ## Playing the Game

 Important note: After pressing any of the game buttons, if the debug message box comes up with 'Please try again' followed by an error message, keep trying every few seconds until it says 'Transaction sent to wallet'.
-This type of error is usually due to the daemon refusing the transaction due to a RCT error and is nothing to worry about (nothing to the with Dero Racers).
+This type of error is usually due to the daemon refusing the transaction due to a RCT error and is nothing to worry about (nothing to do with Dero Racers).

 To join the game for the first time: